Nihon Sandai Jitsuroku

 Nihon Sandai Jitsuroku (日本三代実録), abbreviated as Sandai Jitsuroku, is an officially commissioned Japanese history text.
 Completed in 901, it is the sixth and final text in the Six National Histories series.
 It covers the years 858–887.

 Background

 Following the earlier national history Nihon Montoku Tennō Jitsuroku (879), Emperor Uda ordered the compilation of the years since then.
 It was compiled by Fujiwara no Tokihira, Sugawara no Michizane, Ōkura no Yoshiyuki, and Mimune no Masahira.
 The text was completed in 901.

 Contents

-Written in Kanbun-style and contained within fifty volumes, the contents cover a span of thirty years from 858 to 887 corresponding to three imperial reigns: Seiwa, Yōzei, and Kōkō.
+Written in Classical Chinese and contained within fifty volumes, the contents cover a span of thirty years from 858 to 887 corresponding to three imperial reigns: Seiwa, Yōzei, and Kōkō.
 It contains many imperial edicts and is more detailed compared to the earlier texts.
 Particularly famous is a description of Ariwara no Narihira.
-Parts of volumes 15, 19, and 48 are incomplete.
+Parts of volume 15, and volumes 19 to 48 have been omitted in surviving maunscripts.